silvialohrmann/editorial/_posts/2022-11-18-we-are-houses.md

 layout: post
 ---

-At first I was amused, but then I felt fear, fear of never ever not knowing again.
-She looked <span style="text-decoration: underline;" title="*What is difference between 'a tad,' 'a bit,' 'a little?'
+<span class="first-sentence">At first I was amused, but then I felt fear, fear of never ever not knowing again.</span> She looked <span style="text-decoration: underline;" title="*What is difference between 'a tad,' 'a bit,' 'a little?'
 Why do you use 'a tad?',* English Language & Usage Stack Exchange, accessed November 20, 2022, https://english.stackexchange.com/questions/18849/what-is-difference-between-a-tad-a-bit-a-little-why-do-you-use-a-tad">a bit</span> like me, or an older version of me.
 But I began to imagine that perhaps it was me who looked like her, who could alter events, who could play in this reality as a magician or <ins title="edited on 2022-11-20">a</ins> witch.

 “Take care,” she said.